my-projects-seb0927/freeCodeCamp-Python_Backend_Web_Development_Course/Django Notes.md

     </div>
     {% endif %}
     ```
-    - The `user.is_authenticated` checks if the user had login into the website or not.
+    - The `user.is_authenticated` method checks if the user had login into the website or not.

 ## Logging out
 What if the user wants to logout?
 Follow the next steps: